San Salvador, El Salvador

 Departure Day: January 17, 2020

 Students register for the Spring 2020 course listed below for 3 credits.
+The travel will take place in January.
 A permission number will be granted upon acceptance into the course.

 Course Prerequisites: CORE-GP.1021, Financial Management